damir-sijakovic/express_rest/README.md

 Start server and open "src/test.html".
 Register user and login after that you can create posts and list them out.

-## Env file

-Important, before use rename "env" to ".env" before use.

 ## Developed and tested on Ubuntu!

 ### HAVE FUN!